exo-explore/gym/sims/README.md

 # Simulators

 Simulators are at the core of exo gym.
-They are responsible for generating the environment for virtual distributed system.
+They are responsible for generating the environment for a virtual distributed system.
 The main sim that's implemented right now is 'dilco-sim' which is a simulator for the [DiLoCo algorithm](https://arxiv.org/abs/2311.08105).
-Credit for implementation of the 1st verion Dilco-sim goes to [Matthew Reed](https://github.com/matttreed/diloco-sim) funded by exo.
+Credit for implementation of the 1st version Dilco-sim goes to [Matthew Reed](https://github.com/matttreed/diloco-sim) funded by exo.
 We used a fork of the original implementation from [Jianbo27](https://github.com/jianbo27/diloco-sim) as it contained bug fixes and improvements over the original repository.

 ## Types of simulators